SMS Marketing - Benefits and Best Practices

-Advantages of Integrating SMS Marketing
+SMS Marketing Benefits

 In a time when customers view brands almost as people or entities themselves, it’s critical that your SMS marketing brand voice matches the voice and tone you use across your other marketing channels.

 However, let’s say your brand is a fun-loving, cheeky microbrewery.
 Chances are, your team already weaves personality and humor into your other marketing communications, so it makes sense to flow that into your SMS marketing campaign.

 SMS Makes Customers Lives Easier

-Because customers are getting these reminders and updates directly to their phones via text, these reminders are often more helpful than those that simply get buried in an email inbox.
+Because customers are getting these reminders and updates sent directly to their phones via text, they are often more helpful than those buried in an email inbox.

 SMS Boasts High Engagement Rates

-For example, let’s say you sent an email letting a customer know they were overdue for an annual appointment, or that your store missed them since they hadn’t visited in a while.
+For example, let’s say you sent an email letting a customer know they were overdue for an annual appointment or hadn’t visited in a while.
 While the customer might have seen the email, chances are they got distracted, forgot, or didn’t prioritize the message.

 SMS Offers Instant Deliverability

-With SMS marketing, however, customers are bound to see the message almost immediately.
+However, with SMS marketing, customers are bound to see the message immediately.
 97% of Americans have cell phones, and most use them to text.
 Even if they don’t see your text when it first pops up, customers will see it as they check back through their messages when responding to family and friends.

-7 SMS Marketing Best Practices
+8 SMS Marketing Best Practices

 1. Get Written Permission